 Through the mindful practice of grounding your energy, you can calm your body and return to a neutral state.
 When you connect with others, whether negatively or positively, you're engaging in some form of energy exchange, and eventually that can zap your energy.
-One way to ground your energy is to shield it by taking quiet time for yourself to think, reflect and be calm.
+One way to ground your energy is to shield it by taking quiet time for yourself to think, reflect and calm yourself.

-Find a quiet space and design an "energy shield" for yourself; think of things that replenish your energy and help you to feel calm, safe, secure, and supported.
-Use these things to design your shield.
-Hang it in your room.

-Take five minutes each day this week to sit and think, focus on your shield, and ground your energy.
+Find a quiet space and design an "energy shield" for yourself; think of things that replenish your energy and help you to feel calm, safe, secure, supported.
+Use those things to inform your shield design.
+Hang it up somewhere in your room and each day this week, take five minutes for yourself to sit and think, focus on your shield, and work to ground your energy.
 Reflect on your energy levels at the end of that week.